Atiyah-Bott localization in equivariant Witt cohomology: Introduction

 Localization to the fixed point set in equivariant cohomology and the Bott residue theorem give very effective tools for computing cohomology and characteristic classes for manifolds with an action of a finite group or a torus.
 See for example \cite{AtiyahBott}, \cite{BerlineVergne}, \cite{Borel} \cite{Bott}, \cite{Quillen}.
 In the algebraic setting, this yields similar computations for Chow rings and $\CH^*$-valued Chern classes; this has been developed by Edidin-Graham \cite{EGLoc} and Thomason \cite{Thomason2} (for algebraic $K$-theory).
 As part of a larger program for refining such invariants to motivic cohomology theories on schemes over more general bases, yielding for example invariants in the Grothendieck-Witt ring of the base scheme, we would like to add such localization methods to the toolbox.

-The simplest theory that yields such quadratic information is based on the sheaf of Witt rings.
+The simplest theory that yields such quadratic information is giving by the cohomology of the sheaf of Witt rings.
 When working over a field $k$, this will yield invariants in the Witt ring $W(k)$; combined with the classical numerical invariants in $\Z=\CH^0(k)$, this lifts canonically to invariants in the Grothendieck-Witt ring $\GW(k)$.
+One can often achieve this type of ``glued'' invariant directly by working in the Chow-Witt ring (see e.g. \cite{Fasel}), but it turns out that the very fact that the Chow-Witt ring mixes quadratic and classical invariants often makes for rather complicated formulas in the concrete applications.
+For this reason, we will concentrate our efforts in this paper on the cohomology of the Witt sheaf.

 However, one cannot use a torus action to achieve a Witt ring version of the classical localization theorems.
 The reason for this is very simple: localization for the action of a torus $T\cong \G_m^n$ is based on the isomorphism